varigence/docs/bimlflex/concepts/driving-keys-in-dv2.md

 ![One-to-Many Link Relationship](/bimlflex/concepts/images/beer-link-one-to-many.png "One to Many Link Relationship")

-On month later on September 10, 2020 the tavern decides to install a second tap, at the same bar, subsequent to successful business operation.
+One month later on September 10, 2020 the tavern decides to install a second tap, at the same bar, subsequent to successful business operation.
 Now there are two (2) possible options for available beer.
 The Hub for Taps can be edited to include a second tap without any issue.
 This addition does not change the architecture of the model, but now there are two (2) one-to-many relationships.